drbulu/drbulu.github.io/about.md

 ### Brief Synopsis

-A Research Scientist by background, I am a programming enthusiast who loves to explore and understand complext data.
+A Research Scientist by background, I am a programming enthusiast who loves to explore and understand complex data.
 I work a lot with the [R programming language](https://www.r-project.org/) for data analysis, but I have a multitude of programming, data visualisation and design skills that I am currently growing.

 For more info, please feel free to visit my [bio page](https://drbulu.github.io//drbio).